-From there, participants of the Parade are invited to travel for free via the Monorail to the Seattle Center for the annual Irish Festival in the Armory that starts at around 2:30 p.m.
+From there, participants of the Parade are invited to travel for free via the Monorail to the Seattle Center for the annual Irish Festival in the Armory that starts at around 2:30 pm.
 The festival showcases Irish culture with dozens of crafters and vendors presenting their goods and food.
-Of course, there is also lot's of Irish dances, performances, and live music.
+Of course, there are also lots of Irish dances, performances, and live music.